EricaB00/odin-recipes/README.md

 # odin-recipes
-The Odin Project - HTML Foundations - Project: Recipes Skills - use of HTML, working with text, lists, links, and images.
+The Odin Project - HTML Foundations - Project: Recipes.

+Skills include use of HTML, working with text, lists, links, and images.